-Lightcurves and images of all objects that stand out in index vs. mag plots were visually inspected for variability.
-We identified 91 known and 33 previously unknown variable stars (Table 4).
-The list of detectable variable stars in the field may be incomplete as we accepted only those red objects showing slow irregular variability that are either matched with a known variable star or their variability can be confirmed from ROTSE-I/NSVS (Woźniak et al. 2004) and/or SuperWASP (Butters et al. 2010) archival data.
-This should safeguard us from mistaking for real variability any residual color-related systematics not removed by SysRem.
-As the final check we repeat the processing using elliptical aperture of size and orientation that are individually tuned for each object (SEXTRAC-TOR parameter MAG_AUTO).
-This allows us to recover the flux of defocused red stars at the cost of reducing photometric accuracy for the well-focused point sources and make sure that for the selected variable star candidates the MAG_AUTO lightcurve shape is not contradicting the one obtained with a circular aperture of a size fixed for all objects in a given image.
+Lightcurves and images of all objects that stand out in index versus mag plots were visually inspected for variability.
+We identified 91 known and 33 previously unknown variable stars (Table 4, Fig. 2).
+The list of detectable variable stars in the field may be incomplete as we accepted only those red objects showing slow irregular variability that are either matched with a known variable star or their variability can be confirmed from ROTSE-I/NSVS (Woźniak et al. 2004) or SuperWASP (Butters et al. 2010) archival data.
+This should safeguard us from mistaking for real variability any residual colour-related systematics not removed by Sys-REM.
+An example of such residual systematic variation is the dip around JD2456000 visible in the lightcurves of many red (SR and LB type) variables in the field (Fig. 2).
+As the final check we repeat the processing using elliptical aperture of size and orientation that are individually tuned for each object (SEXTRACTOR parameter MAG\AUTO).
+This allows us to recover the flux of defocused red stars at the cost of reducing photometric accuracy for the wellfocused point sources and make sure that for the selected variable star candidates the MAG\AUTO lightcurve shape is not contradicting the one obtained with a circular aperture of a size fixed for all objects in a given image.

-3.5 OGLE-II (LMC_SC20)
+3.5 OGLE-II (LMC\SC20)